 2.6.
 Description of the Foundation Elements

 In addition to the above-ground structure, the building system proposed here involves the adoption of precast-reinforced concrete foundation elements, which provide the support to the vertical elements of the wooden structure.
 The foundation elements have an overturned T cross-section with a typical length that is equal to the main dimension of the modular elements, i.e., 1250 mm or 2500 mm.
 The main dimensions of the cross-section have been designed with reference to the vertical loads, and the different foundation elements are then connected between them by means of external steel connections.
-The 3D view of the precast-reinforced concrete basement elements (elements “B”) of the foundation system are showed in Figure 4.
+The 3D views of the precast-reinforced concrete basement elements (elements “B”) of the foundation system are showed in Figure 4.